letoram/arcan/src/a12/net/HACKING.md

 secrets and X25519 is to allow for a PKI- less first-time authentication of public keys.

-This can also be used as a session resumption ticket or combined with a token from a trusted third party relaying or tunnelling a connection.

 Only the first 8 byte of MAC output is used for the first HELLO packet in order to make it easier for implementations to avoid radically different code paths in parsing for these packets.